photochain/photochain-token/README.md

 Minting is possible only by the owner of the contract.
 By default, it is the deploying address, but can be changed later.

-The hard cap serves as additional protection against exceeding the maximum supply of 230 mln PHT.
+The hard cap serves as additional protection against exceeding the supply of 120 mln PHT.
 Total supply can be lower because only sold and allocated tokens are minted.

 ## Distribution process